 367-353B PLANT STRUCTURE AND FUNCTION.
-(4) (3 lectures and one 3-hour lab) (Prerequisites: 367-211A or 344-201B.
-Not open to students who have taken 367-252B.)
+(4) (3 lectures and one 3-hour lab) (Prerequisite: 367-211A or 367-201B.)
+(Not open to students who have taken 367-252B.)
 The general anatomy and physiology of vascular plants with emphasis on the cells, tissues, organs and chemical components of plants and the physiological processes associated with their function.
-(Awaiting University Approval) Professor Sparace
+Professor Sparace

 367-358A FLOWERING PLANT DIVERSITY.
-(3) (2 lectures, one 3-hour lab, plus a 5 day field week, held the week preceding the start of classes.)
-(Prerequisite: 367-211A or 344-201B or permission of the instructor.)
-Principles of classification and identification of vascular plants with special emphasis on those families of economic and practical importance; also an introduction to modern taxonomic methods.
-Field trips.
-(Awaiting University Approval.)
+(3) (2 lectures, one 3-hour lab, plus a 4-day field week held the week preceding the start of classes) (Prerequisites: 367-211A or 367-201B or permission of instructor) Principles of classification and identification of flowering plants and ferns, with emphasis on 35 major families of flowering plants and the habitats in which they grow.